Migrating Databases to the Cloud

 - FastConnect: Provides a secure connection between your existing network and your virtual cloud network (VCN) over a private physical network instead of the internet.
 For more information, see FastConnect.

-- IPSec VPN: Provides a secure connection between a dynamic routing gateway (DRG) and customer-premise equipment (CPE), consisting of multiple IPSec tunnels.
-The IPSec connection is one of the components forming a site-to-site VPN between a VCN and your on-premises network.
-For more information, see VPN Connect.
+- Site-to-Site VPN: Provides a secure connection between a dynamic routing gateway (DRG) and customer-premise equipment (CPE), consisting of multiple IPSec tunnels.
+The IPSec connection is one of the components forming a Site-to-Site VPN between a VCN and your on-premises network.
+For more information, see Site-to-Site VPN.

 - Internet gateway: Provides a path for network traffic between your VCN and the internet.
 For more information, see Internet Gateway.